 Activities and Other Opportunities

-Summer Training Institute: Interns begin the program working at their host agencies and then shortly thereafter attend an intensive one-week training where professionals from the industry teach various affordable housing and community development topics.
-The intense week-long training also provides personal development tools (such as communication and negotiation techniques, the value of identifying a mentor) that Interns can use in their professional and personal lives.
-The Institute activities helps Interns to get to know each other on a personal level and forge bonding relationships with one another, so that they feel comfortable communicating and confiding via email/social media/telephone once they return home to various parts of the West.
-The Summer Institute occurs in July at the University of California, Davis where all interns are hosted by CCRH.
+Interns begin the program working at their host agencies and then shortly thereafter attend a three-day training kick-off at UC Davis in July.
+The rest of the intensive summer training takes place online over a period of one month, 2-hour sessions three times a week.
+The Institute is an intensive training where professionals from the industry teach various affordable housing and community development topics.
+The Institute also provides personal development tools, such as communication and negotiation techniques that Interns can use in their professional and personal lives.
+The Institute activities help Interns to get to know each other on a personal level and forge bonding relationships with one another so that they feel comfortable communicating and confiding via email/social media/phone once they return home to various parts of the West.

-The Mid-Winter Training/Retreat: In January Interns take two-days in a relaxed setting to participate in a skills development/retreat where they reflect on their intern experience and gain additional community development tools.
+In January Interns take two days in a relaxed setting to participate in a skills development/retreat where they reflect on their intern experience and gain additional community development tools.

-Final Project: Interns culminate the program with the presentation of a housing development project they have worked on during the year where they have to convince a mock City Council that their development project is feasible and an asset to the community.
+Interns culminate the program with the presentation of a housing development project they have worked on during the year where they have to must convince a mock city council that their development project is feasible and an asset to the community.

-Graduation: Successful Intern graduates participate in a special graduation ceremony in April preceding the annual Housing California Conference in Sacramento.
-The graduation is attended by Intern families, CCRH intern alumni, nonprofit leaders and practitioners from across each state.
+Successful Intern graduates participate in a special graduation ceremony in April preceding the annual Housing California Conference in Sacramento.
+The graduation is attended by Intern families, CCRH intern alumni, nonprofit leaders, and practitioners from across each state.